Guide to Business in Spain logo

 The acquisition cost of the eligible investments and expenses may not exceed the market value under any circumstances.
 SEPIDES may ask the beneficiary to prove this point by providing the appropriate supporting documentation.

-The minimum eligible budget for the investments is set at €200,000, the maximum amount of the funding to be granted will be 75% of the budget considered eligible, provided that the investments in production devices and equipment and specific software linked to the production are at least 50% of the budget.
+The minimum amount of funding to be granted is set at €200,000, while the maximum amount of the funding to be granted will be 75% of the budget considered eligible (which is the amount from adding together the amounts of the investment and eligible expense items subject to the limit that the investments in production devices and equipment and specific software linked to the production are at least 50% of the budget) and cannot exceed €60 million per transaction.

-In addition, the amount of the financing from the FAIIP will be limited to the enterprise’s outstanding risk with the Fund, adjusted by the amount covered by first-demand guarantees, being a maximum of 5 times the applicant’s duly evidenced equity.
+In addition, the amount of the financing from the FAIIP will be conditional on the enterprise’s outstanding risk with the Fund, adjusted by the amount covered by first-demand guarantees, being a maximum of 5 times the applicant’s duly evidenced equity.
 In the case of companies that form part of the same consolidated group, this rule extends to the group’s consolidated amounts.
+In addition, the adjusted outstanding risk with the Fund – whether from an enterprise or consolidated group – must be at the most 10% of the cumulative amount of the Fund’s budget allocations.

 The financing that can be granted out of this Fund cannot, under any circumstances, constitute State aid and, accordingly, will always be granted at a market or higher interest rate/revaluation.
 Specifically, the applicable interest rate, which will vary according to the rating of each applicant and to the type of loan granted, is set as follows:

-• For ordinary loans: 12-month Euribor plus a fixed spread between 1.5% and 4.5%, subject to a minimum equal to the applicable spread.
+• For ordinary loans: (At a fixed rate) 12-month Euribor plus a fixed spread between 1.5% and 4.5%, subject to a minimum equal to the applicable spread and (at a variable rate) 6-month Euribor plus a spread determined half-yearly by the Committee with a minimum equal to the spread.

 CriterionWeighting (%)